 First located at 17th and R Streets, in NW, Timothy Pearsall, owned and operated Neighborhood Barbershop for more than 40 years.
-It was in 1985 that Timothy Pearsall would relocate his Neighborhood Barbershop to the Logan Circle area at 1406 P Street in NW WDC.
-It was also in the spring of 1985 that would move to the Logan Circle area, at 1320 Q Street, which is just one bloick north and 1/2 block east from the barbershop.
+It was in 1985 that Timothy Pearsall would relocate his Neighborhood Barbershop to the Logan Circle area at 1406 P Street, NW, Washington DC.
+It was also in the spring of 1985 that I would move to the Logan Circle area, at 1320 Q Street just one block north and 1/2 block east from the barbershop.

-In late November 2004, I relocated back from NYC to WDC and after a few months of sharing a house on Morningside Lane in Alexandria VA with my then partner and future house mate, Greg, and his best friend Mike and Mik'es lover Smitty In late April or early May 2005, which is when Greg and I would split up (again), I would move back into the city which is where I had lived for many years before moving to NYC.
+In late November 1984, I relocated back to WDC from NYC and after a few months of sharing a house on Morningside Lane in Alexandria VA with my then partner and future house mate, Greg, and his best friend Mike and Mike's lover Smitty In late April or early May 1985, which is when Greg and I would split up (again), I would move back into the city which is where I had lived for many years before moving to NYC.

 It was at Jonnie's suggestion that I visited the barbershop down the street and around the corner which, at the time, was known as the Neighborhood Barbershop.
 Though he was close friends with a high fashioned hair designer who often cut his hair, Johnnie Jackson, also frequented Neighborhood Barbershop on a regular basis.

 As have I ... since his introduction.